 Finally, not long after 20:00 we rolled into the familiar streets of Sost.
 Dropping our bikes off at the Asia Star Hotel, we headed straight for the Four Brothers restaurant and orders double portions of curried vegetables and naan.
 After the 13 hour ordeal I couldn’t relax, my mind was buzzing, eyes wide and my body was still tingling with the after effects of adrenaline surging through my veins.
 I didn’t feel my normal self until halfway through devouring the heap of food that was laid out before me.

 What an unbelievable, exhilarating day.
-It had everything and a day we would never forget.
+It had provided everything and a day we would never forget.
 We couldn’t believe we were back, but happy to be in one piece, bellies full and in bed for some much needed rest.
-We looked forward to some stress free cycling with no major mountain passes as we continue following the Karakoram Highway South through the Hunza Valley.
+We looked forward to some stress free cycling with no major mountain passes as we continue following the Karakoram Highway south through the Hunza Valley.